4 questions to ask yourself before hiring a translator

 Generally speaking, you can’t expect a 10-page document to be translated within a day… unless you split it between several translators.
 In that case, plan to spend some time afterwards carefully reviewing the translation and checking consistency!

-The turnaround time depends on several factors: the volume, the type of document, the area of specialisation, whether you provide a glossary and a writing style guide, etc.
+The turnaround time depends on several factors: the volume, the type of document, the area of specialisation, whether you provide a glossary, etc.

 Do you have any other questions?